Sroka-Bartosz/-BO2-Bank-Transfers-Problem/README.md

 # Bank Transfers Problem

+The project involves attempting to optimize the number of transfers between a group of individuals using an evolutionary algorithm.
+The project was carried out in the Operations Research laboratory with a simple GUI for handling the problem.

 ## Description of the project files:
 #### specimen.py
 ###### - representing a instance of Specimen Class the elementary part of population